josecamachop/MEDA-Toolbox/README.txt

 		- <directory_path>/GUI

 Please, acknowledge the use of this software by referecing it: "MEDA Toolbox, available at https://github.com/josecamachop/MEDA-Toolbox/archive/master.zip.
-José Camacho and Elena Jiménez, Network Engineering and Security Group, University of Granada, Spain."
+JosÃ© Camacho and Elena JimÃ©nez, Network Engineering and Security Group, University of Granada, Spain."